BishalTimalsina12/Umbraco.PDFExport/README.md

-## Support
+## Need Help?

-For issues, feature requests, or contributions:
+Found a bug?
+Want to suggest a feature or contribute?

-- Open an issue on the project repository
+Open an issue on GitHub

-- Submit a pull request
+Submit a pull request

----
-**Author:** Bishal Tim
-**License:** MIT